Amee30/InvenTrack-Internship-Project/README.md

 ### Tables
 - `users` - User Data (admin & user)
-- `barangs` - Item Data
+- `barangs` - Item Data (with manufacturer, model, serial_number, asset_tag, is_hidden)
+- `categories` - Category Management
-- `borrowings` - Borrowing Data
+- `borrowings` - Borrowing Data (with reject_reason)
-- `movements` - Item Movement History
+- `barang_movements` - Item Movement History (in/out tracking)
-- `notifications` - System Notifications
+- `notifications` - Real-time System Notifications

 ## 🎯 How To Use

 ### For Users:
 1. Log in to the system
-2. Browse available items on the dashboard
+2. Browse available items on the dashboard (hidden items won't be shown)
 3. Click "Borrow Now" to submit a borrowing request
 4. Wait for admin approval
-5. Check borrowing status in "Borrowing History"
+5. Check borrowing status and receive notifications in real-time
-6. If status is Waiting Pickup, please go to the item pickup location
+6. If status is Waiting Pickup, go to the item pickup location
+7. Request return when finished using the item
+8. Download borrowing receipt in PDF format

 ### For Admin:
 1. Log in as admin
-2. Manage item, user, and borrowing data
+2. Manage items with advanced features:
+   - Add items with manufacturer, model, serial number, and asset tag
+   - Auto-fill form from existing items
+   - Generate unique QR codes (auto or from asset tag/serial number)
+   - Hide items from user dashboard
+   - Track stock and movement history
+3. Manage categories from dedicated settings page
-3. Approve/reject borrowing requests
+4. Approve/reject borrowing requests with custom rejection reasons
-4. Mark items as borrowed/returned
-5. Monitor item movements in Movement History
-6. Export data for reporting
-7. Print Receipt when borrowing is approved
+5. Use QR Scanner for three modes:
+   - **Pickup Mode**: Validate item pickup by scanning QR code
+   - **Return Mode**: Validate item return or admin can directly return items
-8. Scan QR to validate item pickup and return
+   - **Identify Mode**: Scan QR code to quickly find and view item details
+6. Monitor all item movements with detailed tracking
+7. Manage user accounts and roles
+8. Export comprehensive reports to Excel or PDF
+9. Print QR codes and borrowing receipts
+10. Receive notifications for all borrowing activities

 ## 📸 Screenshots